curvegrid/go-ethereum-wiki/Managing-your-accounts.md

 **WARNING**
 Remember your password.

+Geth 1.7 will reorganize the current set of commands and flags.
+This will gradually be merged into master and eventually shipped in 1.7.
+See for documentation [this](https://github.com/ethereum/go-ethereum/wiki/Manage-your-accounts-1.7) page.

 If you lose the password you use to encrypt your account, you will not be able to access that account.
 Repeat: It is NOT possible to access your account without a password and there is no _forgot my password_ option here.
 Do not forget it.